Care Coordination

 Care coordination links children and their families with health care and community supports in an effort to achieve good health.

 Coordination services may be available from health care and community-based organizations.
 These services can address medical, social, developmental, behavioral, financial and educational aspects of health.
 Coordination may include sharing information with different agencies as well as active connection to health care and community services.
-Children and families are always at the center of the support.
+Children and families must be at the center of the support.

-The Medical Home Initiative collaborates with clinical, public health and community organizations across Wisconsin to improve support systems of coordination that promote family-centered practice.
+The Medical Home Initiative collaborates with clinical, local and tribal public health and community organizations across Wisconsin to improve support systems of coordination that promote family-centered practice.
 We invite you to collaboratively pursue solutions to challenges in systems of coordination that benefit all children and families.

 Advancing Family-Centered Care Coordination